emmercm/igir/docs/usage/basic.md

 ## Without DATs

 ROM organization is very opinion-based, and your opinion may not match that of DAT groups.
-To preserve your custom ROM sorting, you can skip providing any DATs by omitting the `--dat <path|glob>` option.
+To preserve your custom ROM sorting, you can skip providing any DATs by omitting the `--dat <path|glob|url>` option.

 !!! note